aryzing/hr-notes/tp.md

 [stackoverflow post][SO-iterator-iterable]

 To make an object an iterable, we must define an iterator method on the object or on its prototype chain.
 The method must be defined at a specific key which we refer to as the `@@iterator` key.
-The key name is the result of the expression `Symbol.iterator`.
+The key name is the result of the expression `Symbol.iterator`, meaning it is a computed property name, and must be accessed with `[]`.

 ```js
 var a = {};